 “A meaningful life is a life full of meaningful relationships.
 Create yours.”
 Click To Tweet

-To live a meaningful life, you must have a meaningful relationship with at least the following: your own self, people who matter to you, causes you care about, your career or your business and things that matter to you.
+To live a meaningful life, you must have a meaningful relationship with at least the following:

-In his famous fable The Monk Who Sold His Ferrari, Robin Sharma wrote, “The purpose of life is the life of purpose.”
+In his book, The Monk Who Sold His Ferrari, Robin Sharma wrote, “The purpose of life is the life of purpose.”